folk and roots music classes for babies, toddlers, "big kids" and their grown-ups

 Mia is a fiddler and singer as well as a composer and educator.
 Her song “Across the Water” won the 2010 John Lennon Songwriting Contest in the folk category, and she was the 2006 New Hampshire Highland Games Scottish Fiddle Champion.
 Mia started playing fiddle at the age of six and has been singing for as long as she can remember!
 She began writing songs at the age of nine and started playing banjo and guitar when she was seventeen.
 She has been teaching private and group lessons in the Boston area and Western MA since 2010.

-When Mia’s not home with her baby born this past October, she teaches at the Community Music School of Springfield and leads elementary and high school string programs in five public schools in Springfield, MA.
+In addition to Little Roots, Mia teaches Community Music School of Springfield and leads elementary and high school string programs in five public schools in Springfield, MA.
 She is the orchestra teacher at The Hartsbrook Waldorf School, has a private studio of fiddle students, and teaches at many traditional music camps during the summer.

 Mia performs in Ari & Mia, a duo she has with her sister, Ariel Friedman.
 They have toured all over the United States and Australia, and have four CDs, two of which were ranked high on National folk radio charts.
 Mia also performs with the Ephemeral Stringband and Hollow Deck.
 She graduated from New England Conservatory in 2012 where she studied with Anthony Coleman, Carla Kihlstedt, and Hankus Netsky.